jinghuazhao/Haplotype-Analysis/README.md

-# GDA
+# Haplotype analysis
-Genetic Data Analysis
+Linkage disequilibrium, haplotype estimation and association Analysis

 This repository is a collection of programs developed for analysis of genetic data.
 While there are now a lot of new programs for genomewide association analysis (GWAS) they form the basic elemements.
 These programs were in the Rockefeller list currently available from https://github.com/gaow/genetic-analysis-software